InternetMaximalism/intmax-interoperability-plugin/README.md

 ### Offer Manager (Pattern 1)

-1. Mike burns the intmax token A.
+1. Mike sends the token A to the address `networkIndex` on INTMAX.
 2. Mike registers a new offer and declares that he will transfer his burned assets to the account that has transferred ETH to him.
 3. Tom accepts the offer and transfers the ETH to Mike.
-4. Tom can merge the assets transferred from Mike on intmax.
+4. Tom can merge the assets transferred from Mike on INTMAX.

 #### [register()](./contracts/contracts/OfferManagerInterface.sol#L53-L79)